-This afternoon, continue your journey 2 and a half hours to Osaka and check in to your hotel for the next 2 nights.
+This afternoon, continue your journey two and a half hours to Osaka this afternoon and check in to your hotel in Osaka, your home for the next two nights.

 Kongobuji Temple - Dating back to 16th century, the Kongobuji Temple is the head temple of the Shingon Buddhist sect.
 The interior of the building is adorned with paintings of cranes and there are sliding doors throughout.